 .
 Use the figure above

 and see what happens.
-Does it
+Does it work as expected?

 The targets we have seen so far refer to output files (e.g.,